 A Message Transport Agent is used to control the flow of email on a system.
-The Mail::Mailer (http://search.cpan.org/dist/MailTools/Mail/Mailer.pm) Perl module, which Bugzilla uses to send email, can be configured to use many different underlying implementations for actually sending the mail using the mail\delivery\method parameter.
+The Email::Send (http://search.cpan.org/dist/Email-Send/lib/Email/Send.pm) Perl module, which Bugzilla uses to send email, can be configured to use many different underlying implementations for actually sending the mail\delivery\method parameter.
 Implementations other than sendmail require that the sendmailnow param be set to on.